silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

 `yt-downloader` works on Linux, Mac, and Windows, with solid installation instructions and usage [documentation on GitHub](https://github.com/ytdl-org/youtube-dl#installation).

-> To download the utility onto Windows, you can either download the .exe file to any location on your PATH or using the pip command.
+> To download the utility onto Windows, you can either download the .exe file to any location on your PATH or use the pip command.

-I ran into issues with the latest version on the youtube-dl repository, but was able to get it working using the nightly version.
+I ran into issues with the latest version on the youtube-dl repository but was able to get it working using the nightly version.

 I used the pip installation method since I had it already installed, but I will provide explanations for both methods on a fresh Windows 11 machine.